 Joseph Oswalt Thompson married Annie Magruder of Tuskegee, Alabama, daughter of William Reardon and Mary Ann (Perry) Magruder, on April 13, 1888; they had eight children.

-This collection consists of a six page typewritten letter, dated April 2, 1926, from Joseph O. Thompson, to his cousin Mary Virginia Lee, of Lychburg, Virginia, dealing mainly with family history.
-For her information he details her Alabama relatives, mostly on his mother’s (Mary J. Thompson) side, although sometimes it is not always clear to whom he is referring.
+This collection consists of a six-page typewritten letter, dated April 2, 1926, from Joseph O. Thompson to his cousin Mary Virginia Lee, of Lynchburg, Virginia, dealing mainly with family history.
+For her information, he details her Alabama relatives, mostly on his mother’s (Mary J. Thompson) side, although sometimes it is not always clear to whom he is referring.